Skip to main content

 Mechanics (from transcript analysis)

-• tile drafting — Draft habitat tiles and animal tokens to assemble a scoring tableau.
+• tile drafting and pattern-based scoring — Draft landscape tiles and animal tokens, place them to maximize scoring cards—emphasizing regional and animal pairings.

 Video topics + discussion points